Wefron/pokedex/README.md

 ## PokeApi

-Thanks to public API's of pokeApi you can get all the pokemon data you want
+PokeAPI is used to obtain all the images and information of pokemon.

 https://pokeapi.co/